spacetelescope/webbpsf/docs/relnotes.rst

   show numerical artifacts from Fourier aliasing and the implicit repetition of the pupil entrance aperture in the discrete Fourier transform.
-If you need accurate PSF information at such large radii, please contact Marshall Perrin for higher resolution pupil data.
+If you need accurate PSF information at such large radii, please contact Marshall Perrin or Marcio Melendez for higher resolution pupil data.

 **The following factors are NOT included in these simulations:**

-* Wavefront error (OPD) variations across the field of view of any JWST instrument (though each one has its own distinct OPDs for the center of its FOV).
-  Field-dependent aberrations *are* included for WFIRST WFI.
-* Optical distortions.
-* Instrumental wavefront errors are not modeled separately, though they are included in some of the supplied RevV OPDs.
 * Coronagraphic masks are assumed to be perfect (i.e. the masks exactly match their design parameters.)
-* No edge effects near the center of the FQPMs.
-(However, these are believed to be negligible in practice based on detailed simulations by Remi Soummer.)
-* Any and all detector effects, including intrapixel sensitivity variations.
-There is no plan to include these at any point in WebbPSF itself.
+* Most detector effects, such as intrapixel sensitivity variations or interpixel capacitance.
+There are currently no plans to include these WebbPSF itself.
 Generate a subsampled PSF and use a separate detector model code instead.
+The one exception is a scattering artifact in the MIRI imager detector substrate.

 Road Map for Future Releases
 --------------------------------
-* Updates to JWST instrument and telecope models based on as-built cryotest data (expected mid 2016).
-* Field dependence of PSFs over JWST instrument fields of view based on ISIM CV test data.
-* Web interface based on Jupyter Notebook servers (first version available already for WFIRST)
-* Improved spectroscopic simulations including prism/grating dispersions.
+* Continued validation and updates as needed based on further analyses of instrument and telescope hardware test data.
-* Support for the NIRSpec and MIRI IFUs may be added in a future release, level of detail is still TBD.
+* Support for the NIRSpec and MIRI IFUs may be added in a future release; level of detail is still TBD.
-* Improved models for pointing jitter.
+* Improved models for telescope WFE evolution over time.
-* Possibly: separate handling of pre- and post- coronagraphic WFE in instruments, if this appears likely to be significant.
+* Possibly: separate handling of pre- and post- coronagraphic WFE in instruments, or pre- and post- NIRSpec MSA plane WFE; pending receipt of test data and models from the instrument teams.

 .. _whatsnew: